Shivabehzad/Shiva-git-class/README.md

 some response frome http are like: 401,403,405, 501(serever), 200,201 (successful) and etc. keywords are: get, post, patch, delete
 # git
-keywords are: fetch, pull, change, commit, push if you want change branch you must use checkout first sign in github add new repository select a name for your repository
-VS file, open folder, select folder file, new
+keywords are: fetch, pull, change, commit, push. if you want to change branch you must use checkout. first sign in github. then add new repository. select a name for your repository. then go to VS ,file, open folder, select folder after that file, new